Introduction

 This is a separate and, for those it covers, even simpler program.

-It allows citizens of more than 40 countries to enter China visa-free for up to 30 days, for tourism, business, family visits, or transit, with no onward-ticket requirement.
-That last point is the key advantage: unlike the transit scheme, you don’t need to be passing through to a third country, so it works perfectly for a normal round-trip holiday.
-The program was extended through 2026.
+It allows eligible passport holders to enter China visa-free for up to 30 days, for tourism, business, family visits, exchange visits, or transit, usually without the third-country onward-ticket requirement.
+That last point is the key advantage: unlike the transit scheme, you don’t need to be passing through to a third country, so it can work for a normal round-trip holiday if your passport is covered.

 If your country is covered here, this is usually the easiest way in, since you simply arrive and enter for up to 30 days without any advance paperwork.